scmorrison/uzu/README.md

-  uzu init          - Initialize new project uzu webserver     - Start local web server uzu build         - Render all templates to build uzu watch         - Start web server and re-render
+  uzu init          - Initialize new project uzu webserver     - Start local web server uzu build         - Render all templates to build uzu clear         - Delete build directory and all of its contents uzu watch         - Start web server and re-render
                       build on template modification uzu version       - Print uzu version and exit